Virginia Telehealth Network

-Telehealth continues to play a vital role in furthering equitable health care for communities across Virginia.
-During the 2025 Virginia General Assembly, the legislature will tackle more than 40 health related bills, ranging from expanding Medicaid coverage for remote services to addressing disparities in maternal health care.
+POSTED – January 27, 2025 Telehealth continues to play a vital role in furthering equitable health care for communities across Virginia.
+During the 2025 Virginia General Assembly, the legislature is tackling numerous telehealth-adjacent bills, ranging from expanding Medicaid coverage for remote services to addressing disparities in maternal health care.

 For VTN, our members, and health care professionals throughout the state, this session marks several opportunities to expand and codify the uses of telehealth to improve access and affordability.